Have you considered unbundling your Canadian ETF for income?

 Don’t get me wrong – index investing is a solid approach for long-term investing success.
 Academic studies prove that.
 But it’s not the only way to invest.
 Ultimately investors will want income from their portfolios someday.
 This makes buying and holding Canadian companies that distribute fairly predictable cash flow to shareholders a viable way to get it.

 Investors seeking steady income, with some capital appreciation, can consider unbundling their Canadian ETF at some point.
 You could consider this approach for our Canadian market only.
-Then you can index invest the rest of your portfolio for international exposure – using a few ETFs I’ve listed here.

 What’s your take on our Canadian market dominated by a few sectors?
 Thoughts on a handful of companies that dominate their sector?